Is Singapore worth visiting? Is Singapore Expensive? Read all about Singapore from both a Tourist and a Business Traveler Viewpoint. Plus, FOOD!!!

 “It’s expensive.
 There’s no adventure there.
 Way too many rules” were amongst the top complaints by travelers that have already been to the city of the Merlion.

-But could it be possible that they are wrong and Singapore is in fact an awesome city to travel either for business or pleasure?
+But could it be possible that they are wrong and Singapore is in fact an awesome city to travel to either for business or pleasure?

 Here’s the story of my epic week in Singapore my wonder friend.
 Warning: The photos here might make you think you’re actually in the future!!!

-Is Singapore worth visiting?
+Is Singapore Worth Visiting?
 The Funky Futuristic Hub of SE Asia

 When you think of cities in SE Asia, the words “pristine clean and crime-free” are probably hard to come up with but Singapore is definitely up there (and even above, if you ask me) with the metropolitan cities found in North America and Western Europe.